-Further information about the Fund's performance is contained in the Fund's Annual Report, dated March 31, 2024, which can be obtained free of charge.
+Further information about the Fund's performance is contained in the Fund's Semi-Annual Report dated September 30, 2024, and the Annual Report, dated March 31, 2024, which can be obtained free of charge.

 The Fund

 The Fund, which commenced operations on December 7, 2016, is a continuously offered, diversified, closed-end management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act").
 The Fund was organized as a Delaware statutory trust on June 30, 2016, pursuant to a Certificate of Trust, which is governed by the laws of the State of Delaware.
 The Fund's principal office is located at 4000 Ericsson Drive, Warrendale, Pennsylvania 15086-7561, and its telephone number is 1-855-328-0109.
 The Fund's investment adviser is Federated Investment Management Company (FIMC or the "Adviser").
 Under the supervision of the Adviser and oversight by the Board of Trustees of the Fund (the "Board"), Federated Hermes (UK) LLP (the "Sub-Adviser") will have day-to-day portfolio management responsibilities of the Fund.